 I’ve had loved ones pass away because of cancer, but the most recent one was my dear friend of many years.
 He received a cancer diagnosis from an oncologist who told him that he was definitely going to die.
 To make matters worse, at each visit with that oncologist, he said the same thing again to my friend and his sister.
 A diagnosis of that type is difficult enough to process, but to dump additional negativity on a patient and his family like that is not right.
 I remember how appalled I was when my friend told me what the doctor said.
 I was further saddened at how the doctor repeated that statement at each visit.
 This is a time when compassionate and sensitive communication and care are needed.
 My friend said that he quickly reminded the doctor that he (the doctor) was not God and that my friend would live until God chose otherwise.
 However, the doctor’s words rang in my friend’s ears and in his sister’s ears.
 It was a horrible time for them because they had no other oncologist in their area.

 I’m reminded of a previous blog I wrote on The Power of Words and the impact that words have in and on our lives.
 What a negative impact that doctor’s words had on my friend and his sister!
 He was treated by a professional who they expected to be compassionate, but who actually seemed not to care.
 Not once.
 When a cancer diagnosis is heard, it can be shocking and life-changing.
-It can knock the wind out of a person for awhile.
+It can knock the wind out of a person for a while.
 In fact, for many who are already sick, it is easy for them to lose hope with every negative word spoken.
 So stay positive and speak words that will bring life to everybody dealing with the diagnosis rather than speaking doom and gloom.
-If you believe in God like I do, trust God to give you wisdom to know what to do and to get you through.
+If you believe in God as I do, trust God to give you the wisdom to know what to do and to get you through.
 You can ask others to pray for you or the person with the diagnosis too.

 Learn All You Can